ismamz/next-transition-router/README.md

 </Link>
 ```

-Keep in mind that this is a custom data attribute, and the component is the [built-in Next.js Link component](https://nextjs.org/docs/app/api-reference/components/link).
+Be aware that this is a custom data attribute, and not a property of the [built-in Next.js Link component](https://nextjs.org/docs/app/api-reference/components/link).

 ## License